anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 of the security activities meets the requirements, the next set of security activities are performed as the process transitions to the next checkpoint, or, alternatively, to the next stage if the checkpoint is the last one in the current stage.
 If, on the other hand, the outcome of the security activities does not meet the requirements, then the process should not be allowed to advance to the next checkpoint.
-Tables 7-9 to 7-13 in Section 7.9 define the IaaC security activities presented as security requirements mapped to particular stages and trigger points.
+In the section ":ref:`ref_model/chapters/chapter07:consolidated security requirements`", the IaaC security activities are presented as security requirements mapped to particular stages and trigger points.

 Security of Production and Non-production Environments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~